Jack Lee

 1. Book online 2–4 weeks ahead

-The most reliable booking platform for foreigners is baolau.com or 12go.asia.
+The most reliable booking platforms for foreigners are baolau.com or 12go.asia.
 Both show real-time availability across all train companies and accept international cards.

 2. Choose your train company and cabin